-A lot has changed in the last few months with the unprecedented disruption of the COVID-19 virus and its impact on, well, everything at the moment.
+Last year, a lot has changed with the unprecedented disruption of the COVID-19 virus and its impact on, well, everything at the moment.

 The combination of budget restrictions, travel bans, quarantines, the lack of face to face communication, and in general, the need to do more with less, are going to shape the next few months hugely for all of us.

 We would like to share with you our methodology which was born out of the current circumstances.